Hindram/nd00333_AZMLND_C2/README.md

 Since I worked with Udacity lab, I have skipped this step as I'm not authorized to create a security principal.

 #### Step 2: Automated ML Experiment
 In this step, I have created a new experiment using Automated ML and the bank marketing registered dataset, created and configured a compute cluster, and used it to run the experiment.
+I have selected 'y' column as the target column.

-###### Registerd Dataset Screenshot
+###### Screenshot 1: Registerd Dataset
 ![](Screenshots/registerd-ds.png)

+After selecting the registered bank marketing dataset, I have created the automl model using Standard_DS12_v2 compute cluster type for the VM with 1 minimum number of nodes.
+I have selected classification as the type of experiment & enabled explain best model options to get the best model with the highest accuracy out of all runs with the best algorithm for the task.
+The experiment has been completed after training the dataset with many models.

-##### Creating Automl Experiment Screenshot
+##### Screenshot 2: Creating Automl Experiment
 ![](Screenshots/creating-expt.png)

-##### Automl Experiment Completed Screenshot
+##### Screenshot 3: Automl Experiment Completed
 ![](Screenshots/expt-completed-detl-w-best-model.png)

-##### Best Model Screenshot
+##### Screenshot 4: Best Model
 The best model was a VotingEnsemble pipeline with 0.918 accuracy rate.
 ![](Screenshots/expt-models.png)

 #### Step 3: Deploy the Best Model
-In this step, I deployed the best model while enabling authentication and ACI Instance.
+In this step, I deployed the best model while enabling authentication and Azure Container Instance (ACI).
 Later, the deployed model showed in the endpoints section.

-##### Deploy Best Model Screenshot
+##### Screenshot 5: Deploy Best Model
 ![](Screenshots/deploy-best-model.png)

-##### Deployed Model Endpoint Screenshot
+##### Screenshot 6: Deployed Model Endpoint
 ![](Screenshots/deployment-endpoint.png)

 #### Step 4: Enable Application Insights
-From the deployed model, I have enabled application insights and retrieve logs.
+From the deployed best model, I have enabled application insights and retrieve logs.
 This step will help in detecting failures, anomalies...etc in the model.
+The executed code in logs.py enables Application Insights.
+Application Insights were disabled before running logs.py script.

-##### Before Enabling Application Insights Screenshot
+##### Screenshot 7: Before Enabling Application Insights
 ![](Screenshots/before-enabling-insghts.png)

-##### After Enabling Application Insights Screenshot
+##### Screenshot 8: After Enabling Application Insights
 ![](Screenshots/after-enabling-insights.png)

-##### Enable Logs by running logs.py script Screenshot
+##### Screenshot 9: Enable Logs by running logs.py script
 ![](Screenshots/py-logs.png)
 ![](Screenshots/logs-cont.png)

 #### Step 5: Swagger Documentation
 A swagger is a tool used to document and consume RESTful web services with APIs in GET & POST HTTP requests.
 To enable swagger I have run serve.py script in port 8000 and swagger.sh in port 9000.
 Then, interact with the swagger instance and retrieve its response from localhost.

-##### Running swagger.sh Screenshot
+##### Screenshot 10: Running swagger.sh
 ![](Screenshots/bash-swagger.png)

-##### API Interaction Screenshot
+##### Screenshot 11, 12, 13: API Interaction
+Best model documentation showed by swagger

 ![](Screenshots/API-interaction.png)
 ![](Screenshots/API-result.png)
 ![](Screenshots/API-result-cont.png)